BUI Investigations by Officers with FWC

 On March 30, 2017, the jury returned a “not guilty” verdict for Boating under the Influence (BUI).
 The presiding judge was the Honorable Debra Roberts in the West Pasco County Judicial Center in New Port Richey, FL.

-FWC Officer Damon Pulaski is particularly experienced with BUI cases having served with the FWC since 2005 and completed the NASBLA BUI Training Course.
+FWC Officer Damon Pulaski is particularly experienced with BUI cases having served with the FWC since 2005.
+Officer Pulaski completed the NASBLA BUI Training Course.
 He is certified as the agency inspector for several of the Intoxilyzer 8000 breath test instruments maintained by FWC.

 After completing a safety, equipment and fishery inspection, Officer Damon Pulaski reported that the client admitted to consuming “10 beers.”
 During the BUI investigation, the officer administered a series of seated battery exercises after taking our client from the boat ramp area to his patrol vessel that was docked nearby.

 As a result of the investigation, the officer arrested our client for BUI.
 Although the client blew a .091 and .091 on the Intoxilyzer 8000 at the Land’O’Lakes jail several hours later (which was slightly above the legal limit).

 We had previously filed and litigated a motion to suppress the breath test results because we were able to show that the agency inspector at the Pasco County Sheriff’s Office was deleting error / exception messages during monthly inspections by hitting the backspace button.

 Attorney for BUI Arrests by FWC in Florida

-If you were arrested by an officer with the Florida Fish and Wildlife Conservation Commission (FWC), then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were arrested by an officer with the Florida Fish and Wildlife Conservation Commission (FWC), contact an experienced criminal defense attorney at Sammis Law Firm.

 The best result is getting the prosecutor to drop the charges, getting the court to dismiss the charges, or getting the jury to return a “not guilty” verdict at trial.